 - Providing a copy of your vehicle registration if applying for license plates

-It’s important to note that for temporary handicap placards, you must apply in person to your local New Jersey police chief.
+It’s important to note that for temporary handicap placards in New Jersey, you must apply in person to your local community police chief.
 You can complete and submit the Application for Temporary Placard (Form SP-68) with your medical certification and a $4 fee.
 Click here to apply online and obtain your disability certification from a qualified New Jersey doctor.

-Renewing a permanent handicap placard or license plate requires a new disability certification every three years.
+Renewing a permanent handicap placard or license plate in New Jersey requires a new disability certification every three years.
 If you have a handicap license plate, you must also renew your vehicle registration at the same time.

 Temporary handicap placards can be renewed one time for another six months with the re-certification of a licensed physician.
 You will need to complete the application form again and pay another $4 fee in order to renew a temporary placard.

-We have a licensed physician in every state in the United States to help determine whether you qualify for a handicap permit.
-Be sure to contact us for an evaluation and to determine your handicap permit eligibility in New Jersey.
+We have a licensed physician in every state in the United States to help determine whether you qualify for a handicap permit in New Jersey.
+Be sure to contact us for an evaluation and to determine whether you’re eligible for a handicap parking placard.